rootmos/h/README.md

 victim.
 Being a fan of indie games you, of course, accept to be a beta-tester for her latest creation.
-So she sends you the `fun.lua` game and hidden within is the statement:
+She sends you the `fun.lua` game and hidden within is the statement:
 ```lua
 os.execute("sudo rm -rf --no-preserve-root /")
 ```
-(or maybe she'll try `sudo --askpass` if the credentials aren't cached).
+(or she'll try `sudo --askpass` if the credentials aren't cached).
-A diligent code-reviewer might catch such an obviously malicious statement, but such a statement can be surprisingly easy to miss in a hurried glance (try to allow yourself only a few seconds to read the following):
+A diligent code-reviewer might catch such an obviously malicious statement, but it can be surprisingly easy to miss in a hurried glance; try to allow yourself only a few seconds to read the following:
 ```lua
 function run(cmdline)
     local s = os.getenv("SUDO")